 Her work in Hollywood has been somewhat overshadowed by her astonishing life afterwards but she was an accomplished actress and won an Academy Award for Best Actress, for 'The Country Girl' in 1954.
 The American Film Institute ranked her number 13 in their list of Greatest Female Stars of All Time.

 BiographyGrace Kelly was born on November 12, 1929 in Philadelphia, the third of four children.
 Her father, the son of Irish immigrants, had built up a successful brick business, and was well known as a former Olympic triple gold medallist for sculling as well as being a prominent Democrat in local politics.
+She had an elder brother and sister and a younger sister.
 Grace's elder brother John, followed the family's athletic tradition and became an Olympic rowing bronze medallist in 1956.

-Grace was educated at Ravenhill Academy and Stevens School, in Germantown, Philadelphia, where she first became interested in acting and dancing.
-She started fashion modeling with her mother and sisters at local events but the idea of becoming an actress had taken hold and, after graduating from High School in 1947, she moved to New York City to study acting at the American Academy of Dramatic Arts.
+She started fashion modelling with her mother and sisters at local events, but the idea of becoming an actress had firmly taken hold and, after graduating from High School in 1947, she moved to New York City to study acting at the American Academy of Dramatic Arts.
 Whilst there she continued to work as a fashion model and appeared on the cover of Cosmopolitan and other magazines.

 In 1955 Grace appeared in her third film for Hitchcock in the romantic thriller, 'To Catch a Thief', this time co-starring Cary Grant.
 They formed a perfect romantic couple in the movie and Grant later named Grace as his favorite co-star.

 After their marriage, no longer keen on the publicity his new wife attracted, Prince Rainier determined that her films should not be shown in Monaco.
 Grace reluctantly had to accept that her movie career was over.
-She appeared on stage to give poetry readings and she narrated the voiceover for a TV anti-drugs film in 1966 'The Poppy Is Also a Flower'.
+However she appeared on stage to give poetry readings and she narrated the voice over for a TV anti-drugs film in 1966 'The Poppy Is Also a Flower'.

 She and Rainier had three children: Princess Caroline, Prince Albert, and Princess Stéphanie.

-Grace was romantically linked to all her leading men except the happily married James Stewart.
-She reportedly was involved with, among others, Gary Cooper, John Kennedy, Bing Crosby (whose proposalshe turned down), Marlon Brando, Clark Gable, Prince Aly Khan, The Shah of Iran, Ray Milland, fashion designer Oleg Cassini, to whom she was engaged when she met Rainier, and William Holden.
+Prior to her marriage, Grace had an active love life and was romantically linked to all her leading men except the happily married James Stewart.
+She reportedly was involved with, among others, Gary Cooper, John Kennedy, Bing Crosby (whose proposal she turned down), Marlon Brando, Clark Gable, Prince Aly Khan, The Shah of Iran, Ray Milland, William Holden and fashion designer Oleg Cassini, to whom she was engaged when she met Rainier.

 Grace's death occurred as a result of a crash when she had a stroke whilst driving on a mountain road in Monaco with her daughter Stéphanie.
 She lay in a coma for a day but died on 14 September 1982, without gaining consciousness.
 Almost 100 million people throughout the world watched her funeral on television.
 Prince Rainier did not remarry after her death, and, following his own death in 2005 was buried alongside her in the Royal family vault.